List of Mahdi claimants: Abdullah al-Mahdi Billah

 The dynasty ended when Salah-ud-Din Ayubi (also called Saladin) took over Egypt and ended the Fatimid state.
 He imprisoned the last Fatimid Caliph and his family in the Fatimid Palace until death.

+Kadu ibn Mu'arik al-Mawati

+A young Kutama Berber, al-Mawati was proclaimed as the Mahdi by disillusioned adherents of al-Mahdi Billah, in the aftermath of the purge of Abu Abdallah al-Shi'i and anti-Kutama riots in the cities of Ifriqiya.
+The Fatimid heir-apparent, al-Qa'im was given command of an army sent against the rebels.
+On 21 June 912, the Fatimid army decisively defeated the rebels near Mila.
+The anti-Mahdi al-Mawati and the other rebel leaders were soon captured, and prominently featured in al-Qa'im's triumphal entry into Kairouan in autumn.

 Abu'l-Fadl al-Isfahani

 Abu'l-Fadl al-Isfahani, also known as the Isfahani Mahdi, was a young Persian man who in 931 CE was declared to be "God incarnate" by Qarmatian leader of Bahrayn, Abu Tahir al-Jannabi.
 This new apocalyptic leader, however, caused great disruption by rejecting traditional aspects of Islam, and promoting ties to the old Persian religion of Zoroastrianism; "urging his followers" to denounce Abrahamic prophets and "celebrate fire" as Zoroastrians did.
 Abu Tahir disavowed him as an "imposter" and had him put to death.

+Muhammad al-Mahdi Billah

+In the summer of 945, during the Kharijite revolt of Abu Yazid against the Fatimid Caliphate, a man claiming to be an Abbasid prince rose in revolt against Abu Yazid at Béja.
+He used a black banner and claimed to be the Mahdi, with the name Muhammad al-Mahi Billah.
+Very quickly he was arrested by Abu Yazid's son, Ayyub, and interrogated.
+After he was tested about his knowledge of Baghdad and proved to be unable to respond, he was crucified in front of the city gate.

 Muhammad ibn al-Mustakfi

 Muhammad ibn al-Mustakfi was the son and designated heir of the Abbasid caliph al-Mustakfi, he assumed the mantle of the Mahdi in a conspiracy to overthrow the Buyid Emirs and their puppet caliph, al-Muti.